dato3/Final-Project/README.md

 * By clicking on the medicine, he/she can see the detailed info about the medicine.
 * We added a search engine, which searches medicine according to their names.
 Search is not case sensitive.
 * There is a SHOP NOW button right in the center, by clicking it client can see all the available medicines.

+## Phase 4

+In the 4th phase of our final project we created an ER diagram and created tables accordingly, also in this phase we inserted our dataset.

+Few words about why and how we created our ER diagram to make things clear.
+We don't have a lot of tables, only a few and the relation between them can be a little bit confusing.

+**users - cart_table** : The **users** table is the main table where we are going to store some needed data about the users.
+And each time the user is logged in the basket or cart would be assigned to the user. **cart_table** is the temporary table that is going to be used by a particular user and when the user will buy some medicines it will be updated.
+And if the user will log out then the table is going to be deleted.
+So that's why there is a concrete mandatory one-to-one relationship.

+**users - news** : **news** table is going to be used in order to show some important and interesting news worldwide.
+And the relationship there is created accordingly that one or many users can read many news.

+**users - buy_log** : **buy_log** is the table that is going to record the purchased medicines.
+And in one log table, there can be one or many users recorded.

+**cart_table - medicines** : **medicines** is the main table where we are going to store our medicines.
+And it is obvious that in one cart_table there can be one or many medicines.

+**medicines - recent_medicines** : Now we know what we store in the medicines table, and the attributes of the medicines table are almost the same as in **recent_medicines**.
+The function of keeping track of recently bought medicines is going to be added to our project and this table is going to be used.
+It will just sort out the date_bought attribute and return the result.
+The relationship here is that one or many medicines can be in the list of recently bought medicines.

+**medicines - featured_medicines** : It is a similar thing here, we just add a new attribute called number_bought and sort using that attribute to get a list of medicines that are sold most.
+The relation is pretty similar except that there can not be only one medicine, there should be many medicines in the list.

+Also SQL queries of how we created our tables and inserted our dataset is attached in the repository.